AaronBratcher/AgileDB/README.md

 # Revision History
 ### 6.5 ###
 - All DBObject methods have async/await counterparts
+- Developed and tested with Xcode 14.2

 ### 6.4 ###
 - Updated DBObject encoding to support Dictonary, Codable Struct, [Dictionary], and [Codable Struct]